-Interestingly, there is also a Critical Kush by Royal Queen Seeds.
-I am not sure which one Organigram grows.
-And it really doesn’t matter, when it comes to being greasy, Organigram makes Barney's Farm look like amateur hour.
+Interestingly, there is also a Critical Kush by Royal Queen Seeds, but I'm unsure which one Organigram cultivates.
+Regardless, when it comes to questionable practices, Organigram makes Barney's Farm look like amateurs.

 Would I recommend this to my Grandma?
 No, I love my Grandma.

-What makes this all worse, is this Critical Kush is probably the best thing Organigram has/had on their menu.
-Yes, including their winner, Wabanaki, which has a fraction of the terpene content of Broken Coast's (usually) least terpy variety, Texada (Super Lemon Haze).
+What exacerbates the situation is that Critical Kush is likely the best offering Organigram has, surpassing their award-winning Wabanaki, which lacks terpene content compared to Broken Coast's Texada (Super Lemon Haze).

-Alright, moving this train wreck into a silver-lined slump, when seeking a really good kush, you have a multitude of better choice out there.
-Look to CannTrust's Gold Kush (Kinky Kush by LIIV) or MedReleaf's Pink Kush (Pink Kush by San Rafael '71).
-The Gold Kush is about double the cannabinoid content and six times the terpene content in a smoother flavour profile, for around the same price.
-Likewise, the Pink Kush offers less pines and a bit more spice, at a higher cannabinoid level, for around the same price.
+To sum it up, when searching for a top-notch kush, you have numerous better options.
+Consider CannTrust's Gold Kush (Kinky Kush by LIIV) or MedReleaf's Pink Kush (Pink Kush by San Rafael '71).
+Gold Kush boasts double the cannabinoid content and six times the terpene content, delivering a smoother flavor profile at a similar price point.
+Similarly, Pink Kush offers a different flavor profile with more spice and a higher cannabinoid level, also at a comparable price.